ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="Table 1.
 Resource billing details" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the resource.
 The column headers identify whether billing stops or persists when your instance is powered off.
-To understand whether billing stops or persists for a resource, navigate to the row in the table, and find the billing information you are interested in."}
+To understand whether billing stops or persists for a resource, go to the row in the table, and find the billing information that you are interested in."}

 When you provision a virtual server instance that supports the suspend billing feature, the usage times are calculated per second, for both the in use time and suspended time of your virtual server instance.
 Even if you never initiate the suspend billing feature by powering off your instance, the billing is calculated per second of the instance's lifecycle.
 {:note}